 Psychological therapies are important when treating depression.
 It can really help the child or young person to learn the skills to fight off the depressive symptoms.
-There are different types of therapies that can be involved.

 We are a fast-paced organisation, continually developing innovative solutions.
 We would love to share the latest innovations, news and ideas on mental health.